Sbozzolo/kuibit/docs/index.rst

 Credits
 -------

 The code was originally developed by Wolfgang Kastaun.
-This is a heavily modified fork with emphasis on documentation and testing.
+This fork completely rewrites the original code, adding emphasis on documentation, testing, and extensibility.